Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 Why it matters.

 Quality Score matters because the underlying components matter.
-Even though the reported 1-to-10 number is a snapshot estimate rather than the live auction input, it is the closest external view of whether the account's keywords, ads, and landing pages are structurally aligned with the queries they are serving.
+Even though the claimed 1-to-10 number is a snapshot estimate rather than the live auction input, it is the closest external view of whether the account's keywords, ads, and landing pages are structurally aligned with the queries they are serving.
 A keyword with a 3 has a relevance problem the operator can usually name once they look at the three component columns.

 The components also affect effective cost.
 Higher relevance produces lower effective CPCs and better positions for the same bid.
 Lower relevance produces the inverse.
 The operator who treats the score as a vanity number ignores the fact that the underlying signals affect every auction the keyword enters.